edhowland/vish/Syntax.md

 ```

 The internal state of the value attached of the key x: is evaluated.
 It can never
-be modified via the set_x: lambda. set_x: will always change the state of the closure'sx.
+be modified via the set_x: lambda. set_x: will always change the state of the closure's.
 They are two distinct objects.

 #### The mkattr() Vish Standard Library function

-To make this easy, Vish comes with a number of standard libray functions.
+To make this easy, Vish comes with a number of standard library functions.
 One of these is 'mkattr()'.
 This takes a symbol  and a value and returns an
 object.
 The first parameter, the symbol name also creates a setter method:
-'set_key:', where key: is the intial symbol.
+'set_key:', where key: is the initial symbol.

 E.g.